-Think of that fun Outdoor Education class with a little team competition and a time pressure mixed in and you end up with something like the Torpedo7 Get2Go Series!
+Think of that fun Outdoor Education class with a little team competition and a time pressure mixed in and you end up with something like the Torpedo7 Get2Go Regional challenges!

-A great entry level adventure challenge for Year 9 and Year 10 school students.
-The Torpedo7 Get2Go Series combines fun, outdoor adventure activities like orienteering, kayaking, stand-up paddling, mountain biking and a little bit of problem solving, into an action-packed day suitable for students of all fitness levels and experience.
+A great entry level adventure outdoor education challenge for Year 9 and Year 10 school students.
+The Torpedo7 Get2Go Regional challenges combine fun, outdoor adventure activities like orienteering, kayaking, stand-up paddling, mountain biking and a little bit of problem solving, into an action-packed day suitable for students of all fitness levels and experience.

-There are 12 challenges in the series held in regions around the country from Whangarei to Queenstown.
+There are 12 regional challenges in total held around the country from Whangarei to Queenstown.

 NO prior experience is necessary but you DO need to be ready to give exciting new activities a go!
 You can be as social or as competitive as you like.

-- Teams of 8 represent their school(s) in one of four categories; All Girls, All Boys, Mixed, and Mixed Premier (4 girls/4boys).
+- Teams of 8 represent their school(s) in one of four categories; All Girls, All Boys, Mixed (any gender combination), and Mixed Premier (4 girls/4boys).
 Teams can be a mix of year 9 and 10 students.
 ONLY teams entered in the Mixed Premier category will be eligible for a place in the National Final.

 - A maximum of two schools may join together to form a team (this applies to ANY school and can include single gender and co-ed schools joining together).